Annick Odom

 The Morgantown Crankie Festival is organized by Annick Odom, a Morgantown-based performer, composer, and community artist whose work brings together Appalachian folk traditions, storytelling, and contemporary performance.
 Annick has been involved in crankie-making and performance for many years and has previously participated in crankie and cantastoria events in the US, including Detroit and across West Virginia, and as far away as Festival Herbe Bleue in France.

-Photo credits: Patrick Marion
+Photo credits: Lauren Bowlin and Patrick Marion

 Contact